Privacy software

-Privacy software is software built to protect the privacy of its users.
+Privacy software, also called privacy platform, is software built to protect the privacy of its users.
 The software typically works in conjunction with Internet usage to control or limit the amount of information made available to third parties.
 The software can apply encryption or filtering of various kinds.

 Types of protection

 Privacy software can refer to two different types of protection.
-The first type is protecting a users Internet privacy from the World Wide Web.
-There are software products that will mask or hide a users IP address from the outside world to protect the user from identity theft.
+The first type is protecting a user's Internet privacy from the World Wide Web.
+There are software products that will mask or hide a user's IP address from the outside world to protect the user from identity theft.
 The second type of protection is hiding or deleting the user's Internet traces that are left on their PC after they have been surfing the Internet.
-There is software that will erase all the user's Internet traces and there is software that will hide and (Encrypt) a users traces so that others using their PC will not know where they have been surfing.
+There is software that will erase all the user's Internet traces and there is software that will hide and (Encrypt) a user's traces so that others using their PC will not know where they have been surfing.